utsaslab/SplitFS/README.md

 1. kernel: Installing the linux kernel 4.13.0 involves installing bc, libelf-dev and libncurses5-dev.
 For ubuntu, please run the script `cd dependencies; ./kernel_deps.sh; cd ..`
 2. SplitFS: Compiling SplitFS requires installing Boost.
 For Ubuntu, please run `cd dependencies; ./splitfs_deps.sh; cd ..`

+## Limitations
+SplitFS is under active development.
+1. The current implementation of SplitFS handles the following system calls: `open, openat, close, read, pread64, write, pwrite64, fsync, unlink, ftruncate, fallocate, stat, fstat, lstat, dup, dup2, execve and clone`.
+The rest of the calls are passed through to the kernel.
+2. The current implementation of SplitFS works correctly for the following applictions: `LevelDB running YCSB, SQLite running TPCC, tar, git, rsync`.
+This limitation is purely due to the state of the implementation, and we aim to increase the coverage of applications by supporting more system calls in the future.

 ## License

 Copyright for SplitFS is held by the University of Texas at Austin.
 Please contact us if you would like to obtain a license to use SplitFS in your commercial product.